Joe Peters: Works

 Peters began selling glass pendants and beads at local craft shows, Peters later expanded his work to include sculpture for sale at galleries.

 Collaborations

 In 2005, Joe Peters and Peter Muller met at Snowfarm.
 Furnace and Flame, a collaboration between the two artists, began in 2008.
 Their collaborative works have received several awards.

 Functional work

 In 2012, encouraged by growing international demand from private collectors and galleries, Peters created work that was increasingly inclusive of functional glass components.
-In order to be closer to the glass community and to do more collaborative work, Peters relocated to Evergreen, CO., where he joined the Everdream Studio with other flameworkers, N8, Adam G, WJC, Elbo, and Eusheen.
+In order to be closer to the glass community and to do more collaborative work, Peters relocated to Evergreen, Colorado, where he joined the Everdream Studio with other flameworkers, N8, Adam G, WJC, Elbo, and Eusheen.
 On his own and through collaborative engagements, Peters continues to create pieces for glass enthusiasts worldwide.
 His functional glass works were featured in his show at GooseFire Gallery in Los Angeles, CA in 2013.
 Peters has created an aquarium that is on display at the Boston Children's Hospital as of 2012.